Ancient Thera: Art and culture

 Ceramic relics were found which followed both the 8th century geometric style and the 7th century orientalizing style.
 They resemble models from the island of Naxos, but the design was late in arriving on Santorini.
 Several, mostly heavily damaged figures called "Daedalic idols" date from the second half of the 7th century and were grave goods.
 Only one of these idols survived relatively intact.
 It represents a woman with raised arms, her gestures being interpreted as a lamentation for the dead.

 The most famous relics from Ancient Thera are several larger-than-life statues of youths, known as kouroi, also sculpted in the second half of the 7th century BC.
-Since the island had no marble quarries, no unique stylistic tradition emerged.
-Both the marble as well as the artistic style came from the island of Naxos.
+Since the island had no marble quarries, no unique stylistic tradition emerged; both the marble and the artistic style came from the island of Naxos.
 The finest statue of this type dates from the beginning of the 6th century BC and is known as the Apollo of Thera.
 All statues were found in the burial grounds below the city.

 There are two caves in the vicinity of Ancient Thera, one of which appears to be an additional antique sanctuary and the other either a place of cult worship or simply a garbage pit, depending on how the many remains of bones and traces of food preparation are interpreted.